ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 #Creating an Actuator Service

 With mbed BLE, we offer a growing set of SIG-defined BLE services implemented as C++ headers to ease application development.
-These can be found under [our services folder](https://github.com/mbedmicro/BLE_API/tree/master/services).
+These can be found under [our services repository](https://github.com/mbedmicro/BLE_API/tree/master/services).

-But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators, often outside the scope of the standard Bluetooth services.
-In this case, you could use the ``BLE_API``, but you may find that you benefit from modeling your own custom services as C++ classes, for ease of use (and reuse).
+But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators,.
+These will often fall outside the scope of the standard Bluetooth services or the service templates offered by mbed BLE.
+In this case, you could use the ``BLE_API``.
+You may also find that you benefit from modelling your custom services as C++ classes for ease of use (and reuse).
+Here, we'd like to capture the process of creating a BLE service.

-In the [previous sample](/AdvSamples/InputButton/), we went over the process of setting up a custom BLE service encapsulating a read-only characteristic.
-In this document, we'd like to capture the creation of a service with a read-write characteristic.
-Taken together, these would then form the basis of most BLE services.
+In the [previous sample](/AdvSamples/InputButton/) we went over the process of setting up a custom BLE service encapsulating a read-only characteristic.
+In this example, we'd like to review the creation of a service with a read-write characteristic.
+Together, these will form the basis of most BLE services.

 #LED Service

-Let's work our way towards creating a service for a trivial actuator: an LED.
+Let's create a service for a trivial actuator: an LED.
 We'll assume a use-case where a phone app would like to connect to this mbed application and set the LED state.
-In the non-connected state, the application simply advertises its capability to provide an LED service.
+In the non-connected state, the application simply advertises its ability to provide an LED service.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 Get the code [here](https://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_LED/).